-Chugai has established the Risk Management Policy and Risk Management Regulations, and set up a Risk Management Committee chaired by a representative director as a corporate management committee, as well as Division Risk Management Committees in each division and at subsidiaries in Japan and overseas.
+Chugai has established the Risk Management Policy and Risk Management Regulations, and set up a Risk Management Committee as a corporate management committee, as well as Division Risk Management Committees in each division and at subsidiaries in Japan and overseas.

 The Risk Management Committee monitors risk management in each division with a Company-wide perspective, evaluates reports from the Division Risk Management Committees, and submits reports to the Executive Committee as necessary.
 It also identifies Group-wide risk issues that may have a material impact on management, taking into consideration the status of response by the relevant divisions and trends in the industry and external environment, and submits progress reports on Company-wide measures to the Executive Committee.

 Division Risk Management Committees create and quantitatively evaluate risk maps that identify the risks in the business activities of their respective divisions.
 To address priority risks, which are division risk issues, the Division Risk Management Committees draw up annual response plans and submit quarterly reports on the progress of the plans to the Risk Management Committee.